 NOW, THEREFORE, in consideration of the premises and of the mutual agreements herein contained, the parties hereto agree as follows:

 Assignment, Assumption and Release.
-Effective as of and from , 2001 (the “Assignment Effective Date”), Assignor hereby assigns and delegates to Assignee all Assignor’s rights, duties and obligations under the Transactions, and Assignee hereby accepts such assignment and delegation and assumes all of such rights, duties and obligations.
-As of and from the Assignment Effective Date, Assignor shall be fully released from all rights, duties and obligations under the Transactions, except as may have arisen or accrued prior to the Assignment Effective Date [and except for the April, 2001 payment owed by Assignor to ENA under Enron Deal No. NF1164.1].
+Effective as of and from April 5, 2001 (the “Assignment Effective Date”), Assignor hereby assigns and delegates to Assignee all Assignor’s rights, duties and obligations under the Transactions, and Assignee hereby accepts such assignment and delegation and assumes all of such rights, duties and obligations.
+As of and from the Assignment Effective Date, Assignor shall be fully released from all rights, duties and obligations under the Transactions, except as may have arisen or accrued prior to the Assignment Effective Date and except for the April, 2001 payment owed by Assignor to ENA under Enron Deal No. NF1164.1.

 Master Agreement.
 ENA and Assignee further acknowledge and agree that the Transactions shall be governed by and subject to the Master Agreement on and after the Assignment Effective Date.
-ENA and Assignee agree that the Transactions, as assigned hereunder, shall constitute "Transactions" under the Master Agreement, [and further agree that to the extent of any conflict between any provisions of the Master Agreement and any provisions set forth in Schedule 1 attached hereto, the applicable provision of the Master Agreement will govern.]
+ENA and Assignee agree that the Transactions, as assigned hereunder, shall constitute "Transactions" under the Master Agreement.

 Liabilities Prior to Assignment Effective Date.
 Assignor and ENA each agree to release and hold harmless Assignee from and against any liabilities, rights, duties or obligations relating to the Transactions and arising or accruing prior to the Assignment Effective Date.